-Katz directed the development of the Overall Nutritional Quality Index® used in the NuVal® nutritional guidance system, the world’s most robustly validated nutrient profiling system.
-Katz earned his BA degree from Dartmouth College (1984); his MD from the Albert Einstein College of Medicine (1988); and his MPH from the Yale University School of Public Health (1993).
-He completed sequential residency training in Internal Medicine, and Preventive Medicine/Public Health.
-He has received two Honorary Doctorates, and holds an appointment as adjunct professor at the George Washington University School of Medicine.
+He earned his BA at Dartmouth College (1984); his MD at the Albert Einstein College of Medicine (1988); and his MPH from the Yale University School of Public Health (1993).
+He completed sequential residency training and board certification in Internal Medicine (1991) and Preventive Medicine/Public Health (1993).

 For more about Founder, David L. Katz, MD, MPH visit

 Jennifer Gannett, JD

 Jennifer has a wealth of experience in environmental, food, social justice, and animal welfare policy, program and procedure work.
 A graduate of Lewis and Clark Law School, Jennifer has served as a litigation fellow, a consultant and a development professional for a variety of nonprofits.
 Jennifer is a founding board member of the Clean Water Advocacy Center, a faculty member at Main Street Vegan Academy and established JGI Roots and Shoots program in her community.

 Mark Bittman has been a leading voice in global food culture and policy for more than three decades.
 He has written 30 books, including the How to Cook Everything series, Food Matters, and his latest book, Animal, Vegetable, Junk: A History of Food from Sustainable to Suicidal.
 Mark spent three decades at the New York Times, where he created “The Minimalist,” had a five-year stint as the Sunday Magazine’s lead food writer, and became the country’s first weekly opinion writer at a major publication to concentrate on food.